-Decline of this hormone occurs after age 30.
-This hormone aids in cellular repair of the central nervous system and is the most potent memory enhancer of all the hormones.
+This hormone begins to decline after age 30.
+Pregnenolone aids in cellular repair of the central nervous system and is the most potent memory enhancer of all the hormones.

 Melatonin is secreted by the pineal gland.
 It is a circadian rhythm hormone – thereby affecting the patterns of sleep.
 Research has shown that the cells of the body rejuvenate and repair during the deeper stages of sleep.
 It is during the deeper stages of sleep that the body produces natural killer cells or CD4 cells.

-Melatonin increases the deep stage of sleep and stage IV sleep, thereby increasing and enhancing immunity.
-Improved sleep patterns serve to energize the body and improve mood.
-Melatonin has powerful antioxidant effects which accounts for disease prevention qualities.
-Melatonin has tremendous cancer prevention effects due to its enhancement of the immune system.
-Melatonin deficiency results in poor sleep, jet lag, irritability, hypersensitivity and premature aging.
+Melatonin increases the deep stage of sleep and stage IV sleep, increasing and enhancing immunity.
+Improved sleep patterns energize the body and improve mood.
+Melatonin has powerful antioxidant effects which account for disease prevention.
+A deficiency in melatonin results in poor sleep, jet lag, irritability, hypersensitivity, and premature aging.

-Testosterone is a hormone normally associated with men, but is also found in women.
-Testosterone is a hormone secreted by the adrenal glands, testes and ovaries.
-It contributes to muscle mass, strength and endurance, decreased fat, increased exercise tolerance, enhancement of well being and psychological status.
+Testosterone is normally associated with men, but is also found in women.
+It is a hormone secreted by the adrenal glands, testes, and ovaries.
+It contributes to muscle mass, strength and endurance, decreased fat, increased exercise tolerance, enhancement of well being, and psychological status.
 Testosterone protects against cardiovascular disease, hypertension, body fat and arthritis.
-It leads to improved lean muscle mass, increased bone density, decrease in cholesterol, improved skin tone, improved healing capacity, and increased libido and sexual performance.
+It leads to improved lean muscle mass, decrease in cholesterol, improved skin tone, and increased libido and sexual performance.

 The thyroid gland produces a hormone called T4.
 The number 4 indicates it has 4 iodine molecules.
 The body produces an enzyme that removes an iodine molecule and converts the T4 hormone into T3, which is the active form of the thyroid hormone.
 What is free and circulating in the system, available for the body to use, is the Free T3.
 It is the Free T3 that has the effect on energy, metabolism and all thyroid functions.